 Buttery, flaky Cheese Bacon Apple Biscuits are your new addiction!
-Salty and savory with just a hint of sweetness they make a great accompaniment to breakfast, or with soup for lunch.
-But I’ll take one any old time because they are so dam good!
+Salty and savoury with just a hint of sweetness they make a great accompaniment to breakfast, or with soup for lunch.
+But I’ll take one any old time because they are so dammed good!

 The Key To A Great Biscuit

 They look simple, but biscuits are an art form.
 They’re all about that flour to water to fat ratio, like a croissant.
 If you don’t have enough water to hydrate the layers of fat, you’ll have tough little hockey pucks, not tender, flaky biscuits.

 To get that lift that is the signature of a beautiful biscuit, your base mix – flour, baking soda, and salt – needs to be fully incorporated with your butter, similar to making pastry.
 In this recipe, I’ve used a food processor, but you could just as easily get the same effect by grating frozen butter directly into your dry ingredients and rubbing the mix between your hands to combine.
 It takes more time, but it’s equally as effective.

 What you’re looking for is a coarse, sandy texture before you add your cheese and bacon, apple and green onion, and THEN your buttermilk.

 Knead, But Just a Little

 We’re not working bread here, so while biscuits require a good bit of handy-work, they don’t like to be roughed up too much.
 If you’re making this recipe for Cheese Bacon Apple Biscuits, or any biscuit, knead lightly, about 5 to 7 times, turning as you go.

 Be sure to work on a well-floured surface, or your dough will stick to the counter, making it impossible to separate after you cut… and that is messy.